Hala Fiesta Table Lamp

 Manufacturer: Hala Zeist Lampenfabriek, Zeist, The Netherlands.

-Other versions: Made in several colours.
-Made as a single and double wall lamp and a ceiling lamp.
+Other versions: This Hala Fiesta table lamp or Fiësta (Dutch) exists in several colours.
+Made as a single and double wall lamp and a ceiling lamp or flush mount.
 These lamps appear in the Hala catalogue of 1962.

 Hala is one of the first light companies of The Netherlands, originated in 1932 in the city of Zeist and later moved to Amersfoort.